tom-seddon/beeblink/README.md

 If you also use [TubeHost](https://github.com/sweharris/TubeHost), you can [access your TubeHost files via BeebLink](./docs/tubehost.md).

+There is experimental support for [ADFS-like hierarchical volumes](./docs/adfs.md) - a bit of DIY required. **ADFS-like volumes are experimental!**

 [If you use git, some notes on git interop](./docs/git.md).

 # Building it yourself